SSyncropel Docs

 Troubleshooting

-A diagnostic tree for the real failure modes users hit on install and first daemon start.
+A diagnostic tree for the real failure modes users hit on install and first instance start.
 Start here before filing an issue.

 Use this page when something that should work isn't working.
 Each section names a concrete symptom, explains what's happening, and gives the exact recovery command.